-Module Title and Code: Click here to er ntertext.
-Module Leader/Lecturer Click here to er ntertext.
-Date Prepared: Click here to er ntera date ) .
-Provisional Data and Comment ary Number of students registered of on the module: Click he to Number of students passed at fi rst attempt: Click he ere to % of students passed at first attempt: Number of students withdrawn Click he to % of students withdrawn: Average mark (excluding withdr awals): Click he to Standard Deviation: Number of students passing on i esit: Click he to Total % Students eligible to prog gress to next sta ge includi ng re esits s: Click here to enter text.
-Comment on the effect and ideas from staff developm nodule te achii ng a and learning strategy.
-Include new plans Click here to entertext.
-Actions: Click here to entertext.
-2. Comment on the effect
+Module Title and Code: Click here to enter text.
+Module Leader/Lecturer Click here to enter text.
+Date Prepared: Click here to enter a date.

+Provisional Data and Commentary

+Number of students registered on the module:

+Click here to

+enter text.

+Number of students passed at first attempt: Click here to % of students passed at first attempt:

+enter text.

+Number of students withdrawn: Click here to % of students withdrawn:

+enter text.

+Average mark (excluding withdrawals): Click here to Standard Deviation:

+enter text.

-Click here to entertext.
+Number of students passing on resit: Click here to

-Actions:
+enter text.

-Click here to entertext.
+Total % Students eligible to progress to next stage including resits: Click here to enter text.

+1. Comment on the effectiveness of the module teaching and learning strategy.
+Include new plans and ideas from staff development.

+2. Comment on the effectiveness of the assessment strategy

 3. Summarise student feedback - (reference source, survey, direct feedback etc.):

-Click here to entertext.

-Actions:

-Click here to entertext.

-4. Comment on resources available for the delivery of this module - VLE, text books etc.
+4A.
+Comment on resources available for the delivery of this module - VLE, online learning materials and activities, text books etc.

-Click here to entertext.

-Actions:

-Click here to entertext.
+4B.
+Specifically in respect of the Technology Enhanced Learning aspects of the module - Did you find the technologies used to be accessible and a contributory factor in the attainmernt of the module learning outcomes?

 5. Comment on centrally provided resources, library provision, careers and student support services, facilities etc.

-Click here to enter text.

-Actions:

-Click here to entertext.

 6. Comment on anything else you believe requires note or attention:

-Click here to entertext.

-7. Proposals for changes to definitive parts of modules (i.e., requiring formal approval) Click ł nere to entertext.
-8. Choo The book list is up to date for this module and the reading list has been sent to the library. se an item.
-Subm itted on behalf of teaching team by: Modu lle Leader (Name): Click here to entertext.
+7. Proposals for changes to definitive parts of modules (i.e., requiring formal approval)

+8. The book list is up to date for this module and the reading list has been sent to the library.
+Choose an item.

+Submitted on behalf of teaching team by:

+Module Leader (Name): Click here to enter text.

 Date: Click here to enter a date.

+Module Review and Development Plan endorsed by:

+Choose an item.

-Modu lle Review and Development Plan endorsed by: Choos Se an item.
-Date: Click here to enter a date. norma - This review is a review of the module performance NOT student performance.
-The form will ally be filled out at the first terminal assessment point and therefore it is understood that the will be provisional.
+Date: Click here to enter a date.

+NOTE - This review is a review of the module performance NOT student performance.
+The form will normally be filled out at the first terminal assessment point and therefore it is understood that the data will be provisional.